 This part of the sex talk will come in phases and it’s helpful to ask questions to see what your child knows and thinks.
 My friend’s sixth-grader came home from school and said a boy flat out asked a classmate, “So are you a boy or a girl?”
 It was more than my friend expected her daughter to overhear during math class.

+Our kids are growing up in a world that says they should announce their sexual orientation at a young age, even if they’re not sure yet.
 This is a great opportunity to teach your children about your values while learning about theirs.
 And no matter what, we need to teach them that every person deserves to be treated with kindness and respect.

 5. It needs to cover “friends with benefits.”